uviclibraries/excel/basics-data-cleaning.md

     - **Double-click** on cell **C1**, and then **edit the formula** to look like this: **=A1*B$1**. the Press **Enter**.
 The **$** sign locks the reference to cell B1 always to row 1, even if you drag it down.
     - Click on **C1**, **select** the **green dot** on the **bottom right of the cell** & **drag it** down to cell **C11**.
     - Click on cell C11 and see that it reads **=A11*B$1**.
     - For more information, read this short guide on cell referencing [view this page](http://bit.ly/2EGE4EY){:target="_blank"}.
-It will be useful when we work with functions such as VLOOKUP in Activity 3.
+It will be useful when we work with functions such as XLOOKUP in Activity 3.

 6. Beyond knowing how to use relative and absolute cell referencing, it is good to know how to use **dynamic formulas**.
 Dynamic formulas will automatically perform the relative cell reference and drag down action for you.
    - **Delete** the contents in columns B and C